-The following are definitions of key terms that are referenced or used in the Financial Policies and are presented to provide general guidance associated with the interpretation of these Financial Policies:
+The following are definitions of key terms that are referenced or used in the Financial Management Policies and are presented to provide general guidance associated with the interpretation of these Financial Management Policies:

-All-in Debt means all outstanding debt and long-term liabilities incurred for the financing of Capital Improvements - including additions, renewals, replacements, and betterments to the systems - or to establish reserves as a condition of issuing the debt; or assigned by the District to be paid through revenues of the system.
+All-in Debt means all outstanding debt and long-term liabilities incurred by the System, or assigned by the District to be paid through the revenues of the System.

-Appropriation represents the authorization of the District to incur expenditures or liabilities for goods, services, or Capital Improvements to be used for purposes as specified in the budgets of the Systems in amounts not in excess of those specified for each purpose.
+Appropriation represents the authorization of the District to incur expenditures or liabilities for goods, services, or Capital Improvements to be used for purposes as specified in the budgets of the System in amounts not in excess of those specified for each purpose.

-Board means the Board of Supervisors of the Village Center Community Development District.
+Board means the Board of Supervisors of the North Sumter County Utility District.

-Capital Improvement Plan represents the capital expenditures for the utility plant-inservice of the Systems identified over a multi-year period, generally five (5) to ten (10) years, that are planned to be constructed by the District and which are included in the budget and financial / rate plan for the Enterprise Funds.
+Capital Improvement Plan represents the capital expenditures for the utility plant-inservice of the System identified over a multi-year period, generally five (5) to ten (10) years, that are planned to be constructed by the District and which are included in the budget and financial / rate plan for the Enterprise Fund.

-Capital Improvements represent expenditures for asset additions, betterments, replacements, and upgrades for the Systems that benefit future periods and are capitalized for financial reporting and cost recovery purposes; such amounts are not considered as Operating Expenses.
+Capital Improvements represent expenditures for asset additions, betterments, replacements, and upgrades for the System that benefit future periods and are capitalized for financial reporting and cost recovery purposes; such amounts are not considered as Operating Expenses.

-Cash Reserves represent the amount of cash or cash equivalents (short-term, highly liquid investments that are readily convertible into cash within six months) on deposit, net of liabilities and Encumbrances, which are held in a separate account or fund for use by the District.
+Cash Reserves represent the amount of unrestricted cash or cash equivalents (short-term, highly liquid investments that are readily convertible into cash within six months) on deposit, net of liabilities and Encumbrances, which are held in a separate account or fund for use by the District.

-Cash Reserves Target represents the target minimum unappropriated and unencumbered Cash Reserves balances as defined in these Financial Policies.
+Cash Reserves Target represents the target minimum unappropriated and unencumbered Cash Reserves balances as defined in these Financial Management Policies.

-Contribution in Aid of Construction Fees means impact fees and charges if any, levied upon and collected from new users of the Systems that represent a pro rata share or the costs of the Systems and that are attributable to the increased demand such additional connections create upon the Systems to the extent the same are lawfully collected and pledged.
+Contributions in Aid of Construction Fees mean impact fees and charges if any, levied upon and collected from new users of the System that represent a pro rata share or the costs of the System and that are attributable to the increased demand such additional connections create upon the System to the extent the same are lawfully collected and pledged.